saranyavanapalli/Netflix_SQL/README.md

 * It also indicates that most of the contents are for mature audiences as 14% of the total contents have TV-MA certification followed by R (11%) and PG-13 (8%).
 * Most of the shows have one season.

-# Recommendations for various stakeholders:

-* **Members**: Netflix can make its members happier and loyal by suggesting contents that they like based on what they watch.
-Netflix can also use the data to find and make more contents that suit its global members' tastes and needs.
-For example, Netflix can invest more in producing original shows from Japan and North Korea, as they are seen as emerging markets for show production.
-Netflix can also create more contents in different languages and genres, such as comedy, drama, and action, which are the most popular among its members.

-* **Investors**: Netflix can use the data to show its investors how it is leading and growing in the streaming industry.
-Netflix can show its investors how it has become more popular and successful by releasing more contents in the past ten years, and how it will keep doing so.

-* **Regulators**: Netflix can use the data to follow the rules and standards of different countries and regions where it offers its service.
-Netflix can make sure that its contents are fit and respectful for the people who watch them, and that it follows the culture and law of each place.
-Netflix can also use the data to make decisions on how to license, tax, and censor its contents, and to deal with any issues or concerns from the regulators.

-* **Communities and organizations**: Netflix can use the data to connect with the communities and organizations that are important for its business and social impact.
-Netflix can work with independent producers and content creators to give them a chance to share their work with the world.
-Netflix can also work with schools, NGOs, and media to promote its contents and raise awareness on various topics and issues that are in its contents.
-Netflix can also use the data to improve its diversity and inclusion efforts, and to support the causes and initiatives that match its values and mission.

 # Limitation of the project:

 * One possible limitation of the Netflix dataset is that it only contains data up to May 2022, which may not reflect most current contents and trends.
 * Due to rigorous data cleaning of the dataset, many incorrect and inconsistent entries have been removed from the dataset.
 So, it does not cover the entire contents of Netflix.
 * Since there were no reviews, we couldn’t perform sentiment analysis to provide more insights into user behavior and preferences.

-# Some future project ideas:

-* Analyze the relationship between the director and the cast of the movies and shows.
-* Explore the variation of content in other countries as well as for different years.
-* Perform sentiment analysis on the descriptions of the movies and shows.
-* Create a recommendation system based on the user’s preferences and viewing history.

 ## Resources: